“Never had a Drink. NEVER Will!”

 I don’t know if the waitress who stepped up to take our drink orders that day was that artistic masterpiece, or if I had the effects of Tony’s Crocs swimming around in my head, coupled with the idea that those shoes meant our dating lives were “so over” that the whole situation enhanced her beauty to me.
 Whatever the case was, I accidentally, incidentally, or situationally leered at her.

 And she didn’t care.
 She didn’t appear the least bit complimented or disgusted by my faux pas.
 She appeared so unmoved by it that I felt smaller and more insignificant than I would have if she called me out on it.
+This has led me to advise beautiful, young women that if you can effectively ignore a leer, as effectively as this waitress did to me, you might make this guy feel so irrelevant that he never leers at another woman again.

 “Is that yours?”
 I asked.
 He said it was.
 “Is it a rental?”
 I wondered, thinking maybe he got into a car accident or something.

 “No, it’s mine,” he said.
 Again, Tony’s whole life, or the life I knew him in, was all about ‘what will the ladies think?’
 Now, he’s pitching a car to me based on the idea that “It gets excellent gas mileage” and “The 2019 Ford Fiesta was deemed one of the most reliable and durable cars of the year, with excellent points in terms of drivability.”
-I didn’t question his research, because my yeah-buts were all about how a man who used to drive late 70s gas hogs that fired up and appeared to run on testosterone and sensitive androgen receptors could now be driving a sensible sedan that puttered when he turned the key in the ignition.
+I didn’t question his research, because my yeah-buts were all about how a man who used to drive late 70s gas hogs that fired up and appeared to run on testosterone and sensitive androgen receptors could now be driving a sensible sedan that all but puttered when he turned the key in the ignition.

 ‘Nobody is looking at us anymore,’ was my takeaway, ‘and Tony realized this before I did.’
 When we were teens, Tony would ask me if his hair looked right, and “What do you think of this shirt?”
-My pat response to him was fewer people were looking than he imagined.
+My pat response to him was to tell him that fewer people were looking than he imagined.
 Seeing him in a pair of Crocs while driving off in a Ford Fiesta led me to the depressing conclusion that he finally accepted the fact that I was right.

 I never expected to write anything about age insecurity, because I’m more at peace with myself than I’ve ever been.
 I answer that age old question, “Would you like to go back and do it all over again?” with an asterisk, “If I could go back with my current mindset and everything else as is, I’d love to go back and edit and totally rewrite elements of my life, but I wouldn’t want to go through everything that accompanies youth again.
 I wouldn’t want to undo all of the psychological and philosophical progress I’ve made just to physically relive my past.